 Permanent menu items or meal deals and combos are often shown as fixed items, i.e. not on rotation.

 Seasonal or promotional menus scroll and are generally animated.
-If the restaurant has order terminals, the order number and its status through to delivery are shown and updated in real time.
+If the restaurant has order terminals, the order number and its status through to delivery are shown and updated in real-time.

 Content synchronization across several screens

 Typically, each screen shows static or dynamic content on several rotations.
 It is essential for all the products to rotate on all the screens at the same time to avoid confusing customers.
-This is why synchronisation is needed for indoor digital menu boards for restaurants.
+This is why synchronization is needed for indoor digital menu boards for restaurants.
 Screens without synchronization are as confusing as several people all speaking to you at the same time.
-Navori QL software can synchronize all types of screen automatically.
+Navori QL software can synchronize all types of screens automatically.

 The content shown on indoor menu boards is also customized automatically, depending on the time and day of the week.
 The aim is to adjust the products on offer for different consumption occasions.
 A digital menu board combined with Navori QL software can also manage promotion dates automatically, i.e. activate a product on the day it is being promoted and then deactivate it.

 The digital menu board does not display a static image.
 Instead, it uses dynamic content.
-The starting point is a table listing all the products, their nutritional values, their prices and one or more photos.
+The starting point is a table listing all the products, their nutritional values, their prices, and one or more photos.